Fiscal Quarter (Q1, Q2, Q3, Q4)

 Q4: July, August, September

-For self-employed individuals (or those who are required to pay quarterly estimated taxes), it’s important to pay on time to avoid penalties.
-April 15 is the due date for filing tax returns, but you still need to make your quarterly payments throughout the year.
-For traditional quarterly tax due dates review the chart below:
+For self-employed individuals (or those required to pay quarterly estimated taxes), it’s important to pay on time to avoid penalties.
+April 15 is the due date for filing tax returns, but you'll still need to make quarterly payments throughout the year.
+For traditional quarterly tax due dates, review the chart below:

 Why Are Fiscal Quarters Important?

-Publicly-traded companies issue quarterly reports at the end of each quarter.
-These reports contain a set of financial statements that outline their financial information for that period.
-They allow companies to track performance and make comparisons, but are also used for tax purposes.
+Publicly-traded companies issue reports at the end of each quarter which contain a set of financial statements that outline their financial information for that period.
+This allowws companies to track performance and make comparisons – but they're also used for tax purposes.

-In the United States, corporate quarterly reports (also called 10-Q reports) are filed through the Securities and Exchange Commission (SEC).
+In the US, corporate quarterly reports (also called 10-Q reports) are filed through the Securities and Exchange Commission (SEC).

 Where Do I Find Quarterly Reports?